 In the commercial trucking insurance market, insurance carriers have been dropping like flies.
 With fewer and fewer carriers willing to write trucking risks, especially the more depressed risk, rate increases over the past decade, higher loss severity and a myriad of regulatory changes have made the market almost impossible to navigate.

-In recent years, trucking has reaped a “negative return on investment for insurance carriers,” says Tommy Ruke, TRS, CIC, cofounder of the Motor Carrier Insurance Education.
+In recent years, trucking has reaped a “negative return on investment for insurance carriers,” says Tommy Ruke, TRS, CIC, cofounder of the Motor Carrier Insurance Education Foundation.
 As a result, “the market has done two things: raised the price overall, even on a good risk.”

 “And then, they’re being more selective.
 If the insurance carrier is not comfortable that the company is safety conscious, they don’t want to do business with them,” he adds.

 The market has witnessed rate increases in the “high single digits” and “frequently double digits across the board, no matter the kind of risk,” says Nick Saeger, assistant vice president, Transportation Product, Pricing & Underwriting, Sentry.